How to consign

 Why do you take clothing on a seasonal basis?

 We pride ourselves in keeping our merchandise up to date and desirable.
+We also don't have the storage space to keep out of season items!

 What do you do with the items that don't sell?

-We donate unsold items to a variety of charities including Cradles to Crayons, The Salvation Army, Big Brothers/Big Sisters, The Red Cross, Amvets, and Saint Vincent de Paul.
+We donate unsold items to a variety of charities including the Salvation Army, Cradles to Crayons, Big Brothers/Big Sisters, The Red Cross, Amvets, and Saint Vincent de Paul.
 We are happy to return unsold items to the consignor at the end of the season if the consignor has indicated for us to do so.

 How do you set the price for an item?